a-creamy/rush/README.md

 # Rush - Fast, Minimal Shell

 Rush is a fast and minimal shell, designed to be a complete and efficient shell for everyday use.
 It aims to provide a seamless and performant experience while adhering to POSIX standards.

+Note: It's still in it's early stage's so expect some bugs!

 ## Features